A dreary, rainy day is perfect for planning and I have palm trees on my mind! Palm trees add a tropical, take-me-away feeling to any landscape.

 RULE OF THUMB: Mix tall feather palms with short fan palms.
 Mix tall fan palms with short feather palms.

-Plant them in groups for shade:
+#5 Plant palms in groups to create shade:

 These uplights and spotlights are good for both safety and beauty.